 Within the limits of available resources and subject to the availability of appropriated funds, the USNRC will cooperate with the CNEN in providing certain training and experience for CNEN safety personnel.
 Unless otherwise agreed, costs of salary, allowances and travel of CNEN participants will be paid by the CNEN.
-The following are typical of, but not necessarily restricted to, the kinds of training and experience that may be provided:
+The following are typical of, but not necessarily exclusive of, the kinds of training and experience that may be provided:

-- 1. CNEN inspector accompaniment of USNRC inspectors on reactor operation and reactor construction inspection visits in the U.S., including extended briefings at USNRC regional inspection offices. - 2.
-Participation by CNEN employees in USNRC staff training courses. - 3.
-Assignment of CNEN employees for 6-12 month periods, to the USNRC staff, to, work on USNRC staff duties, and gain on-the-job experience. - 4.
-Possible training assignments within the radiation control programs of interested USNRC Agreement States.
+- CNEN inspector accompaniment of USNRC inspectors on reactor operation and reactor construction inspection visits in the United States, including extended briefings at USNRC regional inspection offices. - Participation by CNEN employees in USNRC staff training courses. - Assignment of CNEN employees for 6-12 month periods to the USNRC staff to work on USNRC staff duties and gain on-the-job experience. - 4.
+Possible training assignments within the radiation control programs in the United States.